Tashkent Institute of Finance

-The programs are provided in Uzbek, Russian and English.
+The programs were provided in Uzbek, Russian and English.
 An "E-university" system is established.
-Moreover, the institute provides students with sports and social activities.
+Moreover, the institute provided students with sports and social activities.

 History

 The institute was founded in 1931, as the Central Asian Financial-Economical Institution.
-Later it was renamed as Tashkent Financial-Economical Institution.
+Later it was renamed as the Tashkent Financial-Economical Institution.
 In 1962 its name was changed to Tashkent State Economical University.

 After Uzbekistan gained independence, the university became the Tashkent Financial Institute within the Tashkent State Economical University on May 13, 1991.

 Thereafter the Institute taught more than 13,500 professionals.